mongodb/docs/source/includes/ai-integrations/llamaindex/llamaindex-create-vector-store.rst

       - A connection to your |service| {+cluster+}.
-      - ``llamaindex_db.test`` as the |service| database and collection for which to insert the documents.
+      - ``llamaindex_db.test`` as the |service| database and collection used to store the documents.
       - ``vector_index`` as the index to use for querying the vector store.

       Then, you save the vector store to a `storage context